Warcraft: The Beginning (2016) Review

 Jones brings some much needed stylistic and thematic depth to the clashing of swords and spellcasting, weaving the responsibilities of each generation to deliver a better life for their children throughout, highlighting the parallels between the Orc and human societies.
 Legacy is important in this fantasy world and, in the grand fantasy tradition, more than one torch is passed as the older generation makes way for the new.

-With action and spectacle to spare, it doesn’t waste a single moment, even where it might have benefitted from it.
+With action and spectacle to spare, “Warcraft The Beginning” doesn’t waste a single moment, even where it might have benefitted from it.
 Like “The Lord Of The Rings” movies, a longer cut (Jones’ Director’s Cut is reputed to be forty minutes longer) may well improve this although the clever way the film has been put together allows the audience to accept much of the details of the world without the need for detailed expeditionary scenes.
 Its videogame origin and fantasy subject matter may end up putting off some cinemagoers but that would be a real shame.
 It’s a supremely well-made, visually spectacular high fantasy adventure.
 I can’t speak for fans of the game (who may find things to nit-pick about) but for Mertmas and me, everything was new and exciting.
 “Warcraft: The Beginning” is quality blockbuster entertainment and the first of this summer’s pleasant surprises.
 I really hope we get to see more.